TestGorilla LogoTestGorilla Logo

 Refer to these intermediate TypeScript interview questions and answers when reviewing your candidates’ responses after the interview.

-Five intermediate TypeScript interview questions
+Top 5 intermediate TypeScript interview questions and answers graphic

 1. What is a namespace?
 How do you declare it?

-A namespace, also referred to as an internal module, is a container for variables, functions, classes, and interfaces.
+A namespace – also referred to as an internal module – is a container for variables, functions, classes, and interfaces.
 Developers use them to help organize and manage their code.

 To declare a namespace, developers must use the namespace keyword followed by a name.
-Then, include any interfaces or classes in the brackets.
-Here is an example of how to declare a namespace in TypeScript:
+Then, they must include any interfaces or classes in the brackets.

 namespace ExampleNamespace {